-A single lighting setup might not work for every single product -- a lighting arrangement that works for some products might weaken the appearance of others.
+A single lighting setup might not work for every product — a lighting arrangement that works for some products might weaken the appearance of others.

-Natural light refers to sunlight -- simple as that.
+Natural light refers to sunlight — simple as that.
 It's also known as "soft light" because the sun casts a larger, softer range of light than, say, a lamp shining directly on the product.
 Ecommerce product shots thrive in natural light if:

-The product is shot outside or meant to be used outside.
+- The product is shot outside or meant to be used outside.

-The product is used by, worn on, or shot with a person (people tend to look better in natural light).
+- The product is used by, worn on, or shot with a person (people tend to look better in natural light).

-You're trying to emphasize the product's surroundings, rather than specific attributes of the product.
+- You're trying to emphasize the product's surroundings, rather than specific attributes of the product.

 Artificial light includes candles, fire, and more commonly, light bulbs.
 It's also referred to as "hard light" because it produces a smaller but more focused light surface.
 This type of light caters to products with physical details that need to be highlighted to impress an online shopper.

-Whether you use natural light or artificial light, you'll need to lessen the shadows any potential hard light casts on the opposite end of a product.
-There are three ways to do this:
+Whether you use natural light or artificial light, you'll need to lessen the shadows that any potential hard light casts on the opposite end of a product.

 Include another, less-intense light source to supplement your main light.
-This additional light is called your fill light, and is used as a counterbalance to soften the natural shadow your main light produces behind an object.
+This additional light is called your fill light and is used as a counterbalance to soften the natural shadow your main light produces behind an object.

 Flashbulb Bounce Card